 Yes, Texas offers alternatives to jail time for some DWI offenders.
 Depending on the circumstances, you may be eligible for probation, community service, or a treatment program in lieu of incarceration.
 Your eligibility for these alternatives will depend on factors such as your prior criminal history and the details of your case.
 Our attorney can help assess your options and work towards a favorable outcome.

 True Law Firm is dedicated to providing personalized legal support with lawyers who genuinely care about you.
 Our commitment to maintaining one-on-one attorney-client relationships ensures you always have a direct line to your attorney and receive prompt updates about your case.
-If you’re facing legal challenges, whether related to DWI charges or other alcohol-related offenses, we are here to advocate for the best possible outcome.
+If you’re facing legal challenges, whether related to DWI charges, with or without a vehicle accident, or other alcohol-related offenses, we are here to advocate for the best possible outcome.
 Schedule a consultation with our drunk driving defense firm in San Antonio, and let us work tirelessly to get you the results you deserve.